-- Reducing class sizes in Y2 and Y6 allows children to have more "teacher time".
-Reducing class sizes has been shown to have moderate impact upon learning- Education Endowment Foundation Toolkit evidence. - o Interventions may support children in many areas of learning, both those children who need support to access learning and those who need challenge to reach Greater Depth.
-Interventions will be based around the English and Maths curricula and may cover reading, including reading comprehension strategies which the EEF Toolkit evidences as having an impact, writing, oracy, spelling and all aspects of maths. - o Oral Language intervention has been shown to have a moderate impact upon children (EEF Toolkit evidence).
+- Reducing class size in Y6 allows children to have more "teacher time".
+Reducing class sizes has been shown to have moderate impact upon learning- Education Endowment Foundation Toolkit evidence. - Interventions may support children in many areas of learning, both those children who need support to access learning and those who need challenge to reach Greater Depth.
+Interventions will be based around the English and Maths curricula and may cover reading, including reading comprehension strategies which the EEF Toolkit evidences as having an impact, writing, oracy, spelling and all aspects of maths. - Oral Language intervention has been shown to have a moderate impact upon children (EEF Toolkit evidence).
 Talk Boost and working with a trained therapist will support children to be able to access all areas of learning more easily. - Vulnerable children may benefit from the support offered by an Educational Psychologist or Drawing and Talking Therapy led by school staff, including the school chaplain.
-The school chaplain is also available to support children who may need time and support to deal with personal or family issues. - Free after school clubs/specialist music tuition/educational visits/enrichment activities will allow children to have a more rounded education and support them to aim high and be aspirational. - Free Breakfast Club will help pupils to be ready for the school day, being ready to focus and concentrate.
+The school chaplain is also available to support children who may need time and support to deal with personal or family issues. - After school clubs at a reduced cost/ free specialist music tuition/educational visits at a greatly reduced cost/enrichment activities will allow children to have a more rounded education and support them to aim high and be aspirational.

+- Free Breakfast Club will help pupils to be ready for the school day, being ready to focus and concentrate. - o Half Price uniform supports disadvantaged families to access clothing with the school logo